lucatume/idlikethis/README.md

 *Add an "I'd like this" button anywhere in a WordPress post and get user feedback on your ideas, proposals and plans.*

+This plugin was built to give a concrete example of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection "Dependency injection - Wikipedia, the free encyclopedia") usage in WordPress with  [DI52](https://github.com/lucatume/DI52) and test-driven development using [Codeception](http://codeception.com/ "Codeception - BDD-style PHP testing.") and [wp-browser](https://github.com/lucatume/wp-browser "lucatume/wp-browser · GitHub")
+.
+The test coverage is far from being complete but it contains a lot of hints and practical examples in the `/tests` folder for integration and functional testing.

 ## Installation
 Clone the plugin repository in a WordPress plugin directory: